David Halfyard: Minor Counties Cricket

 Following the end of his first-class career, Halfyard joined Durham, playing 14 times for the county in the Minor Counties Championship and in one match in the 1972 Gillette Cup.
 He also played for Minor Counties North against Yorkshire in the 1972 Benson & Hedges Cup.
 He moved to Northumberland in 1973, as well as playing again for Minor Counties North in the 1973 Benson & Hedges Cup.
 In all three seasons playing for Durham and Northumberland he was his county's leading wicket taker.

 Halfyard joined Cornwall in 1974, playing 27 times for the county between 1974 and 1982 in the Minor Counties Championship and in two List A matches.
 He led the Minor Counties bowling averages in his first season with the county, taking 74 wickets at a bowling average of 9.71 runs.

 Later life

 Halfyard returned to the first-class umpires panel whilst still representing Cornwall in 1977, although he only played a few matches for the county.
 He left the first-class umpires panel in 1981 but continued to stand as an umpire until 1996, when his final match standing as an umpire in a county match came in a Minor Counties Championship match between Cornwall and Devon.
-He also played for Devon Over-50s from 1988 to 1993 and was still bowling with some success in the Devon Cricket League for Tiverton Heathcoat Cricket Club weeks before his death in August 1996 in Northam, Devon at the age of 65.
+He also played for Devon Over-50s from 1988 to 1993.
+He was still bowling with some success in the Devon Cricket League for Tiverton Heathcoat Cricket Club weeks before his death in August 1996 in Northam, Devon, at the age of 65.